This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Select the action “create or send a signature request envelope”

-Putting it all together, in this example completing the task “Send contract and additional documents” in our client onboarding checklist sends a document to be signed by our new client, and counter-signed by our account manager.
+Putting it all together, in this example completing the task “Send the contract for signing” in our client onboarding workflow run sends a document to be signed by our new client and it’s also counter-signed by our account manager.

 When you select your action, a pop-up window will appear and you will be prompted to choose a DocuSign account to run your automation through.